What causes Parkinson’s?

 Environment and Parkinson’s

 Many scientists consider that Parkinson’s results from a complex interaction between a person’s genetic make-up, their life activities including environmental exposures.
 There is some evidence that some toxins in the environment may contribute to dopamine-producing neurons dying, leading to the development of Parkinson’s.
 In particular, there has been a great deal of speculation about the link between the use of some herbicides and pesticides and the development of Parkinson’s.

 There are many other examples of different environmental factors leading to the development of Parkinson’s, but as yet the evidence is inconclusive.

-Advancing age, being male and head injuries are potential factors which increase the risk of Parkinson's.
+Advancing age, being male and head injuries are potential factors that increase the risk of Parkinson’s.

 Unfortunately, it is generally impossible to determine the cause of Parkinson’s in an individual.

 To view the general information sheet about Parkinson’s click here.

 For our full list of information sheets click here.